Deutsche Bank Aktiengesellschaft Analysts Give Aroundtown (ETR:AT1) a €8.50 Price Target

-Deutsche Bank Aktiengesellschaft set a €8.50 ($10.00) target price on Aroundtown (ETR:AT1) in a research note released on Thursday, Borsen Zeitung reports.
+Deutsche Bank Aktiengesellschaft set a €8.50 ($10.00) price objective on Aroundtown (ETR:AT1) in a report issued on Wednesday, Borsen Zeitung reports.

 Aroundtown SA, together with its subsidiaries, operates as a real estate company in Germany, the Netherlands, the United Kingdom, Belgium, and internationally.
 It invests in commercial and residential real estate properties, such as office, hotel, logistics, wholesale, retail, and other properties.
 The company was formerly known as Aroundtown Property Holdings PLC and changed its name to Aroundtown SA in September 2017.